evanx/redishub/README.md

 A keyspace is an online database accessible via Redis-style commands, and can be Redis i.e. in-memory, or disk-based e.g. via ssdb.io.

 User stories:
-- Use a free hosted Redis "keyspace" for low-volume ephemeral purposes (currently Redis so in-memory i.e. very fast)
+- Use a free hosted Redis "keyspace" for low-volume ephemeral purposes
 - Deploy your own private "redishub" instance using the `rquery` opensource implementation, as used by RedisHub

 Potential uses of keyspaces: